DHTMLX/docs-todolist/docs/api/methods/checkitem_method.md

 ### Description

-@short: checks the item to mark it as completed
+@short: marks an item as completed

 ### Usage